snowplow/documentation/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md

 `VARCHAR(65535)`

-_Values will be quoted as in JSON._
+_Values will be quoted as in json._

 </td>
 </tr>